Card payments across Europe totalled over € 3.8 billion in 2020. And as contactless buying soars, virtual cards are coming into their own.

 Virtual Cards in Travel

 Before the pandemic, travel cards were fairly niche.
 But things have changed.
-A greater focus on safety and touchless payments has led to virtual cards finding favor amongst travellers.
+A greater focus on safety and touchless payments has led to virtual cards finding favour amongst travellers.

 Last year, airlines and travel companies had to process a high volume of refund requests.
 This has led to a spike in the use of virtual cards.
 Travel firms that used virtual cards for B2B payments reported faster real-time payments, lower reconciliation costs, and better cash flow management.